FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

-### Optional Exercise
+Bonus Activity:

+If you are really excited about Speech to Text, you can try out [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) and [voice2json](http://voice2json.org/install.html)
-There is an included [dspeech](./dspeech) demo that uses [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) for speech to text.
+There is an included [dspeech](./dspeech) demo  on the Pi.
 If you're interested in trying it out, we suggest you create a seperarate virutal environment for it .
 Create a new Python virtual environment by typing the following commands.

 ```
 pi@ixe00:~ $ virtualenv dspeechexercise